makerdao/dss/DEVELOPING.md

 Here, "encumbered" means "locked in a CDP".

-CDPs are managed via `tune(i, u, v, w, dink, dart)`, which modifies the CDP of user `u`, using `gem` from user `v` and creating `dai` for user `w`.
+CDPs are managed via `frob(i, u, v, w, dink, dart)`, which modifies the CDP of user `u`, using `gem` from user `v` and creating `dai` for user `w`.